i05nagai/memorandum/language/english_speaking.md

 * break
     * break into
         * Our house was broke into a few days ago, but nothign was stolen
+    * break out
+        * if you suddenly get spots or rash on your skin, you break out in it
 * crash/drive/bump/run
     * He lost control of the car and crashed into a wall
 * divide/cut/split somethin ginto two or more parts